ayamadori/OpenWithMaps/README.md

 - This app can NOT ALWAYS open the Maps app properly.

 ## Test
-Tested on Windows 10 Version 1703, Windows 10 Mobile emulator in Windows 10 SDK(1703), MADOSMA Q501(Version 1703, Release Preview)
+Tested on Windows 10 Version 1803

 ## License
 GNU GENERAL PUBLIC LICENSE Version 3